wlp-builders/spirit-of-time-license/README.md

 ## Zeitgeist-MIT Software License
-Introducing the Zeitgeist-MIT 'Spirit of the age' Software License: Basically MIT, except for large competitors unless large financial agreement.
+Introducing the Zeitgeist-MIT Software License: Basically MIT, except for large competitors unless large financial agreement to keep the balance.
+Zeitgeist means 'spirit of the age'.

 ###### FULL EXAMPLE: